 - Why can't a zombie starve to death?
-The whole point of zombies is that they are constantly ravenous for human flesh.
-That means they're desperate to eat, which suggests that if they don't eat, something bad will happen to them.
-And that makes sense, of course; the body needs fuel to keep running, and food is that fuel.
+The whole point of zombies is that they are ravenous for human flesh.
+They're desperate to eat 24/7, which suggests that if they don't eat, something bad will happen to them.
+After all, the body needs fuel to keep moving, and food is that fuel.
 So if an unlucky zombie doesn't eat for a few weeks, how on earth can it still move around?
 Even though its heart has stopped (and I'm not touching that biological conundrum with a ten foot pole), its shifting, shuffling body still burns calories.
 An unfed zombie's muscles would surely atrophy after a while.
 But in movies and TV, they just keep on going.

 - Do zombies pee and poop?
 You have to figure that after a zombie gorges on a human body, there will be some waste, even if what they're eating is mostly raw protein that gets put to use.
 An undead human body would still have to excrete waste – it's not like turning zombie makes it instantly 100% efficient.

 - Can a zombie get full?
-Just as most people can't fit more than a couple pounds of food into their stomach at one time - and even then, they'd feel disgustingly full - I imagine a zombie feasting on an entire 150-pound human could only devour so much before saying, "UGH, ENOUGH."
+Just as most people can't eat more than a couple pounds of food at one sitting, I imagine a zombie feasting on an entire 150-pound human could only devour so much before saying, "UGH, ENOUGH."
 At which point, would they wander off, bored, waiting until they get hungry again?
 Or would the instinct be to hang around their most recent meal, as if to say, "BEST STAY HERE AND EAT MORE THIS GUY LATER, INSTEAD OF LOOK FOR NEW VICTIM."
 (I don't know why I envision zombies speaking like Tonto and typing in all caps.)

 - Are zombies better biters than eaters?
 The #1 zombie rule is that if you get bitten by one, you become one.
 The corollary is that if they eat you entirely, you don't get turned at all, because there's nothing left of you.
 So how come zombie movies and TV shows seem to suggest that at least 90% of the people on Earth have been turned?
 I mean really, do that many folks escape a zombie attack with just a few bites, and then become zombies on their own while no other zombie is around to gobble them up completely?
 In most cases, a zombie close enough to give you a bite would also be close enough to kill you and eat you.
 So it should be really hard to propagate the zombie species, since the vast majority of human victims would either get away bite-free (after all, zombies are traditionally easy to outsmart and outrun) or be totally consumed.